stefanjenkner/stefanjenkner.github.io/_posts/2016-02-06-docker-on-cubietruck.markdown

 categories: docker cubietruck armbian systemd
 ---

-To get started with [Docker][docker] on [Cubietruck][cubietruck] (also know as Cubieboard 3), it's necessary to switch to a more recent Vanilla kernel.
+To get started with [Docker][docker] on the [Cubietruck][cubietruck] (also know as Cubieboard 3), it's necessary to switch to a more recent vanilla kernel.
+I did not try to upgrade or switch the kernel of my current Lubuntu Server installation that runs on NAND storage, which is currently not supported by the Linux mainline kernel.
-My distribution of choice was [armbian][armbian] (a lightweight Linux distribution based on Debian Wheezy, Jessie or Ubuntu Trusty).
+So my distribution of choice was [armbian][armbian] -- a lightweight Linux distribution based on Debian Wheezy, Jessie or Ubuntu Trusty.

 ## Get armbian

-Prepare your SD-Card with Debian Jessie and the Vanilla kernel.
+Prepare your SD-Card with Debian Jessie and the vanilla Linux kernel 4.2.3.
-My setup runs: Armbian_4.5_Cubietruck_Debian_jessie_4.2.3.zip.
 Get it from here: <http://www.armbian.com/cubietruck/>

 ## Enable systemd